timczerniak/gramadach_na_gaeilge/00_the_alphabet.md

 ### Eclipsis / Urú

+_Urú_ means "eclipsis".
 This is when a letter (or two) is added before the first letter of a word.
-Each letter has a different letter that goes before it, and the sound of the initial letter is replaced (or 'eclipsed') by the added letter(s).
+Each initial letter has a different letter that goes before it, and the sound of the initial letter is replaced (or 'eclipsed') by the added letter(s).
 Only 7 of the 13 consonants can be eclipsed.
 We'll call these **eclipsable** or **urú-able** consonants.
 Vowels can not be eclipsed.

 | Consonant | Eclipsed |
 | --------- | -------- |